EduardoZepeda/coffee-bytes-hugo/content/posts/go-uso-de-channels-canales/index.en.md

 func say(text string, c <-chan string) {}
 ```

-It is important to define the type of channel, because with bidirectional channels
-we run the risk of causing a [deadlock in our go program](/go-channels-understanding-deadlocks-or-deadlocks/).
+It is important to define the type of channel because, with bidirectional channels, we run the risk of causing a [deadlock in our go program](/go-channels-understanding-deadlocks-or-deadlocks/).

 ## Channel capacity

-Remember that I told you that the make function could set the maximum number of
-data a channel can work with?
+Remember I told you that the make function could set the maximum number of data a channel can work with?
 Well, it is possible to retrieve that information using the len function.

-The len function tells us how much data there is in a channel, whereas cap returns the
-maximum capacity, respectively.
+The len function tells us how much data there is in a channel, while cap returns the maximum capacity, respectively.

 ```go
 c := make(chan string, 3)